List of The Bill characters

 The Bill is a long-running British television police procedural television series which ran from 16 August 1983 to the show’s cancellation on 31 August 2010, named after a slang term for the police.
 The characters are all police officers or civilian staff at the fictional Sun Hill police station in London.

 Senior officers

 The following actors appeared as senior officers in The Bill.
 Simon Rouse, as Jack Meadows, appeared in 884 episodes, including the series finale "Respect", aired on 31 August 2010.
 He is the longest serving actor to portray a character in a senior role.
 Andrew Lancel, as Neil Manson, and Alex Walkinshaw, as "Smithy", also appeared in the series finale.
-The character of D.I.
-Roy Galloway appeared in the pilot episode, "Woodentop", aired on 16 August 1983, played by Robert Pugh.
-This character would go on to be portrayed by John Salthouse from 1984 onwards.
+The character of DI Roy Galloway appeared in the pilot episode, "Woodentop", aired on 16 August 1983, played by Robert Pugh.
+This character would go on to be portrayed by John Salthouse from 1984.